-The tragedy of the Grenfell Tower fire in West London underlined the importance of health and safety - be it in business or in our homes.
+The tragedy of the Grenfell Tower fire in West London underlined the importance of health and safety - be it in our businesses or in our homes.

 At least 30 people were confirmed dead, after the blaze which is believed to have started on the 4th floor, ripped through the 24 storey building in the early hours of the morning.
 Grenfell Tower was home to around 500 residents.

 - At least 24 people were treated in hospital, with 12 in a critical condition

 - More than 70 people still remain unaccounted for

 - Investigations are ongoing to try and determine the cause of the fire

 - It is thought that the cheaper cladding that covered the outside of Grenfell Tower added to the speed in which the fire spread

 As anger rises, locals of Grenfell Tower are starting to demand answers and one question that seems to be on everybody's mind - Could this tragedy have been avoided had tougher fire safety measures been in place when the tower was refurbished?

 It goes without saying that when it comes to health and safety in business, ensuring the well being of employees should be a top priority for all employers.
 After all, the consequences of getting it wrong are just all too devastating.

 Of course, there are health and safety regulations in place that all businesses need to adhere to, but some follow it better than others.

 Tips to put health & safety at the heart of your company

 - Hire a health and safety officer to inspect your work building - A full inspection is important but don't try to do this on your own.
 A registered health and safety officer will be better qualified to detect any potential hazards or risks with the structure and layout of the building.
 If any risks or hazards are identified, you are then in a position to start the process of rectifying them.